 The International Leadership Charter School currently occupies a building it owns, purchased in 2013, after operating in a commercial facility for 10 years and paying rent for the space.
 Today, the school continues to pay the mortgage on top of the other management costs.

-Dispelling one of the main rumors often circling charter schools, Lopez said the students are hand-picked to meet the standards of the school.
+Dispelling one of the main rumors often circling charter schools, Lopez said the students are not hand-picked to meet the standards of the school.
 Charter schools operate on a lottery system in which children apply for acceptance and the applications are selected on a lottery system.

 Lopez’s goal?
 “A high school that would treat all students as…capable and as if they were gifted and talented, and provide them with opportunities they may not have elsewhere,” she said.